Door to Door Garbage and Recycling Collections

 Bulky Waste Collections

-Bulky waste collections will be held during December 2020.
+As part of Council’s Waste Management Program two bulky waste collections are held throughout the year.
+Collections will be held during 2021 on the days listed below.
 Bookings are essential and strict conditions on the type of waste collected apply.

 CONDITIONS OF COLLECTION

 • All collections must be booked in by contacting the Development & Environmental Services Office on 6259 5503 or email email@example.com four (4) days prior to collection day.

 • Articles must be placed on the roadside by 6.00am on the collection day.

 • All containers will be regarded as clean up articles and will be taken.